dnvgl/qats/docs/source/getting_started.rst

 ************

 .. note::
-    As of version 4.13.0, qats uses Pyside6 as the Qt-binding (needed for the GUI to work).
+    As of version 4.13.0, qats installs with Pyside6 as the Qt-binding (needed for the GUI to work).
-    Although not recommended you can choose a different qt binding yourself (e.g. pyqt6).
+    Although not recommended you can choose a different qt binding yourself by setting the environmental variable `QT_API`.

+    QT_API can take the following values: pyqt5 (to use PyQt5), pyside2 (to use PySide2),
+    pyqt6 (to use PyQt6), pyside6 (to use PySide6).

+    If several of these packages are found, PyQt5 is used by default unless you set the QT_API environment variable.

 QATS is installed from PyPI by using `pip`: